 (B) The national council of examiners for engineering and surveying has endeavored for many years to develop a plan for registration by comity, but every state must measure the qualifications of each individual to whom it grants a professional license.
 The board will grant registration to a licensee of another state when the applicant has met the standards equal to those specified in the law of this state at the time his certificate of registration was received.
-However, the person applying for registration as a professional surveyor by comity in Ohio, shall be required to pass the final two hour professional surveying examination, devoted to the laws and practices peculiar to the state of Ohio.
+However, the person applying for registration as a professional surveyor by comity in Ohio, shall be required to pass the final Ohio state-specific professional surveying examination, devoted to the laws and practices peculiar to the state of Ohio.

 (C) The board cannot guarantee that an Ohio registrant will be granted a license elsewhere merely because of registration in this state.

 (D) An Ohio registrant desiring registration in another state should contact the board of the state in which the registrant is interested for an application and instructions.
 The board will be contacted by the other state board relative to the applicants record, and will furnish the information promptly.

 (E) Division (A) of section 4733.18 of the Revised Code permits a registered engineer or surveyor of another state to practice temporarily in Ohio until permanent registration is granted.
 It is conditioned on the provisions that such person is legally qualified by registration to practice the said profession in the applicants own state or U.S. territory and that the qualifications under which said applicant obtained registration in said state meet the requirements of section 4733.11 and section 4733.19 of the Revised Code, which are prerequisite for becoming registered in Ohio by all applicants.